Juwilson24/377-Final-Project/proposal.md

      - Climate Risk:
          - Visual to show average price distance between high/low climate risk areas
          - Display to show proximity of possible naturatl disaster to homes with home prices

+### How to Handle Maps
+- Integrate Pythons Folium & Plotly librariers to create interactive maps.
+- Merge Redfin's neighborhood price data with public geographic boundries
+- We will overlay amenity & climate risk data
+- The maps will be embedded on the dashboard, via tooltips by the Streamlit python library

+### Data
+- Data provides nationwide